archiewood/hubspot-shortcuts/README.md

 ## Contributing

-Contributions to this extension are welcome!
+Contributions are welcome!
 If you have suggestions for new shortcuts or improvements, please open an issue or submit a PR.

-## How It Works

-### Extracting HubSpot ID

-The extension extracts an 8-digit HubSpot ID from the current URL to dynamically navigate to the correct pages.